 I am a forward-thinker by nature and I still love to get my hands dirty with code, or testing new platforms: I am quite active on github and, from time to time, blog over here.

-I’m currently in Dubai, where I work as CTO @ Namshi, a Rocket Internet venture, leading our engineering team in developing our distributed, stateless microservice-based architecture: I am very proud of what we achieved in the past 3 years together, since we refactored our platform to become a SOA using the best of the market (ie. NodeJS, Docker, AngularJS, Symfony2, Redis, RabbitMQ) and the cloud (AWS & Google’s Kubernetes among others).
+I’m currently in Dubai, where I work as CTO @ Namshi, a Rocket Internet venture, leading our engineering team in developing our distributed, stateless microservice-based architecture: I am very proud of what we achieved in the past 6 years together, since we refactored our platform to become a SOA using the best of the tech ecosystem (ie. NodeJS, Docker, ReactJS, Golang, Redis) and the cloud (AWS & Google’s Kubernetes among others).
 I spend most of my time trying to innovate our stack with tools like Docker or React, taming the implicit complexity of a large scale distributed system and helping our team members adopt new tools, practices and patterns they have never used before, like 12-factor apps, containers or ChatOps.

 I’m a big supporter of microservices, the REST architectural style, asynchronous messaging systems and I’m used to work with some practices of extreme programming (and agile development, in general), like TDD and pair-programming.